LalithaDasari/LalithaDasari/README.md

-### Working on my first repository and creating a webpage with my details
+### Working on my first repository and creating a webpage with my details.

 <!--
 **LalithaDasari/LalithaDasari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.